 Before January 1, 2003, Supplemental Spousal Liability coverage did not exist, and you could always sue your spouse for your injuries if you were a passenger in a car being driven by your spouse and he or she negligently caused a car accident in New York.

-Now, when you purchase car insurance, your insurance company will provide you a notice of the availability of Supplemental Spousal Liability coverage, an explanation of what it is, and the amount of the additional premium.
+As of January 1, 2003, your insurance company had to provide you a notice of the availability of Supplemental Spousal Liability coverage, an explanation of what it is, and the amount of the additional premium.
 You had to say you wanted spousal insurance coverage.
 But now, as mentioned above, New York State changed the law, and you must have spousal insurance coverage unless you decline it.

 What Happens if My Spouse Causes an Accident and I Did Not Have Supplemental Spousal Liability Insurance?

-If you do not purchase Supplemental Spousal Liability coverage and you cause an accident injuring your spouse (husband or wife), your spouse will not be able to be compensated for pain and suffering.
+If you declined Supplemental Spousal Liability coverage and you cause an accident injuring your spouse (husband or wife), your spouse will not be able to be compensated for pain and suffering.

 Is My Wife or Husband Entitled to Get Their Medical Bills Paid if I Did Not Have Supplemental Spousal Liability Insurance?